Rotonde/Specs/README.md

 # Specifications

-This is a simplistic self hosted, editable, version-controlled, platform and programing language agnostic social media experiment and tool.
-The idea is to share a feed of daily activity logs and interactions, that's all.
-You can see [my feed](http://rotonde.xxiivv.com) as an example.
+Rotonde is a self-hosted, platform and programming language agnostic social media experiment.
+Its purpose is simply to share feeds of daily activity logs between its members.
+See [this feed](http://rotonde.xxiivv.com) for an example.

+You may browse [the custom clients](https://github.com/Rotonde) for inspiration.

 ## Answer
 ### The JSON structure for the Rotonde API.